ipikuka/remark-flexible-containers/README.md

 </section>
 ```

-For more information, go to [detailed explanation](#support-for-specific-identifiers) placed after the "options" and "examples" section.
+For more information, go to [detailed explanation](#support-for-specific-identifiers).

 ## It works with more colons than tripple colon (>=3)